Oral polio vaccine

 The Oral Poliovirus Vaccine (OPV) is a live attenuated vaccine used to prevent poliomyelitis (polio).
 Administered orally, it effectively stimulates the human immune system to produce antibodies and cellular immune responses against the poliovirus.

-Poliomyelitis is a highly contagious disease caused by the poliovirus, primarily affecting children, and can lead to muscle weakness, paralysis, or even death.
+Poliomyelitis is a highly contagious disease caused by the poliovirus, primarily affecting children, which can lead to muscle weakness, paralysis, or even death.
 Due to its ease of administration and high efficacy, the oral vaccine has played a crucial role in global polio eradication efforts.

-Types and Mechanisms of Treatment
+Types of Treatment and Mechanisms

 Indications